 Reduce waste.
 People think that recycling plastic is the magic bullet.
 Some may not realize that not all plastics get recycled.
 It is a business.
 If there is no buyer, then the plastic is not recycled.
 I gave a speech in Tulsa, Oklahoma.
 I called the municipal waste company before my speech to see about their recycling rates.
 They said they only recycle 1 and 2-labeled plastics and incinerate the rest.
 The audience was shocked.
 They had been faithfully recycling all plastics.
 Be proactive.
 Investigate what others are saying they are doing.
 Educate yourself on what can and can’t be recycled in your area.
 Don’t be afraid to call your waste company!
 Remember that recycling is the last of the Rs: reduce, reuse, and recycle.

 3. The holidays come with so much waste.
 What are your tips for reducing waste during the holidays (and always)?

 First, reduce consumption.
 Give experiences instead of stuff.
 Give gift cards on paper.
-If you have something shipped, ask them to shift without plastic.
+If you have something shipped, ask them to ship it without plastic.
 Buy from Etsy sellers.
 Homemade, handcrafted, and unique.
-Ask them to ship your order with no plastic or styrofoam.
+Ask them to ship your order with no plastic or Styrofoam.